jeanbaptistemora/fluidattacks-universe2/docs/src/docs/machine/web/groups/events.md

 ### TOE differs approved

-In One-Shot or continuous
+In Continuous Hacking,
-service there are services
+there are services
-different from those agreed
-upon or non-existent functionalities.
+different from those agreed upon or non-existent functionalities.

 ### Other